 33. Hornbill Festival

 Celebrated in the first week in the month of December is the popular Hornbill Festival of Nagaland.
 The festival is named after the Indian Hornbill, a species of bird found in the region.
-The festival is characterized by several colorful tribes of Nagaland coming together in a show of spirit and solidarity.
-There are colorful dances to see, intricate artwork of the local tribes to purchase, and enjoying the revelry of the atmosphere.
+The festival is characterized by several colourful tribes of Nagaland coming together in a show of spirit and solidarity.
+There are colourful dances to see, an intricate artwork of the local tribes to purchase, and enjoying the revelry of the atmosphere.

 34. Shilloi Lake